 Feel like you are having a bad reaction to oral contraceptives?
 Or want more protection than just condoms?
-The Mirena IUD could be for you.
+A hormone-releasing IUD could be for you.

 Many women are now moving away from oral contraceptives to Intra-Uterine Contraceptive Devices (IUD).
-The Mirena is the only IUD available in Australia that is hormone-releasing.
-Dr Tanya Smith can assist you with your Mirena IUD and contraceptive queries.
+The IUD we use at Azure Medical is the only one available in Australia that is hormone-releasing.
+Dr Aparna Hegde can assist you with your IUD and any contraceptive queries.